 FRANKIE. (arranging shelf items in threes)Yeah, ya gotta put tree boxes of crackers together, tree cheeses.
 You know tree, tree, tree.

 FRANKIE.
-Exactly.
-I got a deli on Third Avenue.
-That’s how we do it kid.
+That’s what I said, ain’t it?
 Now where the hell is Ralph?
 I gotta talk to him.
 Now!

 TOM.
 I told you, he’s out.

 TOM.
 Well I think he’s gonna be a while.

 FRANKIE.
 Hey kid, while I’m here, ya got any pickles in a jar?
 We’re out at my place.
 You can’t serve a deli sandwich without a pickle.
 It’s Un-American.

 FRANKIE.
 Sure, it’s like going to the movies and ordering popcorn with no soda.
 Ya gotta have both or it just don’t make sense.

 FRANKIE.
 Hey, why are you workin' here anyway kid?
 Nobody ever comes in.
 Why don’t you come work for me and I’ll turn ya into an A-one, bona fide deli man?